 Can I hide or remove the discounts field from the checkout?

-If you remove the discounts you have created in the Recharge Dashboard, the input will be hidden from the checkout.
+If you remove the discounts you have created in the merchant portal, the input will be hidden from the checkout.
 If you do not want to remove the discounts and instead just hide the input temporarily, you can do so by adding custom CSS in your checkout settings.
-Click the wrench icon in your Recharge Dashboard and select Checkout to add custom CSS.
+Click Storefront in your merchant portal and select Checkout to add custom CSS.

 Is it possible to redirect or skip to the checkout?